DC Workers’ Compensation Attorneys

-Our attorneys are experienced with all types of non-governmental workers’ compensation claims in Washington, D.C.
+Our Washington, DC workers’ compensation lawyers are experienced with all types of non-governmental workers’ compensation claims in Washington, D.C.
 We do not, however, handle employee claims against either the federal or D.C. governments.

 The D.C.
 Workers’ Compensation Act applies to job-related injuries, occupational diseases (those that are characteristic of the job) or death that occurs to any non-government worker in Washington, D.C.
 The Act does not include coverage for casual workers—those hired for temporary employment—or for independent contractors.